 Planning to take a road trip?
-Long drives are tiring and exhausting, and there is just so far coupe games such as eye-spy and spot to get you.
+Long drives are tiring and exhausting, and there are just so many coupe games such as eye-spy to get you through.

 A podcast has a long been solution for amusement and diversion during a long journey or trip, becoming increasingly common only these past years.
-There are lots of subjects and topics to select from comedy, novels, crime stories, entrepreneurship, and business marketing.
+There are many subjects and topics to select from comedy, novels, crime stories, entrepreneurship, and business marketing.

 Therefore, it doesn’t matter if you like to zone out with earphones or keep the comfort and the stillness on the highway; we got you covered.
 Below is a list of the best podcasts for long drives, extremely suggested for your handiness and convenience.